 After that my addiction shifted to Web and I became a Web marketeer.
 I currently help businesses figure out the best strategies for getting out the online word (blogs, tweets, facebooks, e-commerce, that kinda thing).
 I give lectures on my favorite topic: Web marketing on the cheap for artists and small businesses.
 If you’d like to hear one, let me know.

 Artistically, I’m a sculptor, working primarily in glass in a technique known as pate de verre.
 It’s pretty demanding, so I love it to pieces.
 It’s also one of the few things more expensive than a computer habit–sculpting in rubies might be more costly, but I doubt it–so it’s fortunate that I am increasingly successful at it.

 Above is a pate de verre self-portrait I did a couple of years ago.
 It’s about 14×18 inches and lives with a collector in Philadelphia.
 If you’d like to see more of my sculpture, visit my artist’s portfolio.
 I both lecture about and teach pate de verre; if you’re interested in either, let me know.

-I write about all four of me; this blog is a journal of what I’m up to, a record of my experiments with glass sculpture and iPhones and computers and photography, as well as a general hangout for more than 3,000 people.
-If you can’t get enough of me here, you’re welcome to befriend me on Facebook, check out my credentials on LinkedIn or follow me on Twitter.
+I write about all four of me; this blog is a journal of what I’m up to, a record of my adventures with glass, technology and photography, as well as a general hangout for (apparently) about 6,000 people.
+If you can’t get enough of me here, you’re welcome to befriend me on Facebook or follow me on Twitter.

-And if you still can’t get enough–and refuse to seek professional help–you can fill out this form to contact me about something else.
+And if you still can’t get enough–and refuse to seek professional help–you can fill out to contact me about something else.